Human spare parts galore – the next 10 years

 If we can make a new organ, we sure would also very quickly start to work on how to fix certain problems that the original organ had in the first place.
 Or we would even try to add some enhancing technology before the flesh goes in.

-But why stopping there?
-Why not breeding organs that are far more performing than the originals were?
+But why stop there?
+Why not breed organs that are far more performing than the originals were?
 Imagine a genetically enhanced version of your lungs that would be able to absorb much more oxygen per breath and also filter out unwanted materials.
-Imagine that you could hold your breath for an hour or your eyes could see in the ultra violet spectrum.
+Imagine that you could hold your breath for an hour or your eyes could see in the ultraviolet spectrum.

-But, if you get better, stronger, more performing and resisting organs and all other body parts every time the originals in your body fail, how long will it take prospective clients until one of them replaced a healthy organ for an upgraded one.
+But, if you get better, stronger, more performing, and resisting organs and all other body parts every time the originals in your body fail, how long will it take prospective clients until one of them replaces a healthy organ with an upgraded one?
 Don’t think that will happen?
 Look at what people do to themselves when it comes to plastic surgery and then tell me again that they won’t swap healthy tissue for better, healthy tissue.
 Especially when it becomes cheap and ubiquitous.

 The most expensive part in the chain will be the surgical procedure when the organs are being swapped but maybe that’s also on the way out.

-Because who says that the original scaffold in which the new organ is being build must be inside some breeding device?
+Because who says that the original scaffold in which the new organ is being built must be inside some breeding device?

 Let’s imagine it would take some hours to build the new organ.
 It would make a lot of sense to put the receiver to sleep for those few hours and implant the seed through microscopic cuts allowing the organ to build itself inside the body while the old, defective one is liquefied and removed.